1010.00, Use of Force

 6. Less Lethal Force.

 6.1.
-Less lethal force provides members with additional tactics or options for managing encounters with confrontational or resistive subjects.
+Less lethal force provides members with additional tactics or options for managing encounters with threatening or actively resistive subjects.
 However, members shall consider that the use of less lethal force can still result in death or serious injury.

 6.2.
-Members shall not use less lethal weapons on the following persons unless the person is armed with a dangerous or deadly weapon, or is about to commit suicide, or is in the act of causing harm to themselves or others:
+Members shall not use less lethal weapons on the following persons unless the person is armed with a dangerous or deadly weapon, or is about to commit suicide, or is in the act of causing harm to themselves or others, or the member has probable cause that the subject has committed a Measure 11 crime:

 6.2.1.
 Children who are known to be, or are obviously under the age of fifteen.